Keithy Simpson: Senior

-International
+International career

 Simpson was a member of the Jamaica under-17 squad during the 2017 CONCACAF U-17 Championship qualifiers 2007 in Kingston, Jamaica and 2009 CONCACAF U-20 World Cup qualifiers in Scarborough, Tobago.

 In August 2011, Simpson played in the CFU Olympic qualifiers in Suriname for Jamaica.
 On 30 May 2014, he made his debut for the Jamaica senior team against Switzerland, as a second-half substitute in Lucerne.

 He was called up to play against Egypt on 4 June, and France on 8 June, but was unable to travel with the team due to club commitments.

 On 9 September 2014 he earned his second cap in a 3–1 away defeat to Canada.